-If you need additional help getting started or just want to talk through your draft, visit weekly Career Cafe drop-in advising or schedule an appointment with a career advisor.
+If you need additional help getting started or just want to talk through your draft, visit Career Cafe drop-in advising or schedule an appointment with a career advisor.

 Contrary to some beliefs, a resume is not an all-inclusive list of your experiences or accomplishments.
 Rather, a good resume is a targeted marketing document that paints a picture of you as a close match for the target opportunity (job, internship, scholarship, grad school program, etc.) to which you are applying.
 Typically resumes range from one to two pages in length, with longer resumes more appropriate for individuals with more experience.
 Common resume sections include education, experience, activities, honors, and skills.

 A CV, or curriculum vitae, is the self-marketing document typically used in academic or research settings.
 It is as long as it needs to be.
 A focus on research experience, academic honors, and publications/presentations distinguishes a CV from a resume.